martinfekete10/Tuneful/README.md

 `brew install martinfekete10/tap/tuneful`

 > [!NOTE]
-> This app has not been notarized by Apple, so a warning will appear when you launch Tuneful for the first time.
+> This app has not been notarized by Apple so a warning will appear when you launch Tuneful for the first time.
 To open Tuneful, right-click on the app icon in Finder and select "Open".

 ## Screenshots